Privacy Policy

 When you create a kid profile, you are telling us that you are the parent or legal guardian of that child and that you consent to us processing their name, optional avatar, and activity history for the purposes described in this policy.
 We record this consent (your parent uid + timestamp + the policy version) and store it alongside the kid's profile.

 Under the US Children's Online Privacy Protection Act (COPPA), we treat the parent's signup (with a financial instrument tied to the App Store account and a captcha/email-verified login) plus explicit in-app guardian consent as verifiable parental consent for children under 13.
+If you turn on Kid Hoot, the separate in-app AI consent you give as the parent also covers the disclosure of your child's chat messages to our AI providers for the purpose of generating and moderating replies, as described in section 8.

 Under the EU/UK GDPR (GDPR-K), you are the lawful basis for our processing of your child's data until they reach the age where they can provide their own consent (13 to 16 depending on country).